[ Logline ]

 Yan Chun Su is a self-taught documentary filmmaker currently based in Colorado.
 She was born in China and received her education in both China and the US.
 After a career in computer science, her interests in traditional cultures and the environment have taken her to work with and live among many indigenous communities around the world.
 Her first documentary film, Treasure of the Lisu, about an ethnic musician from the foothills of the Himalayas was made under the tutelage of acclaimed documentarian Les Blank.
-It went on to screen at film festivals world wide and is distributed by Documentary Educational Resources.
-Drokpa, a documentary about Tibetan nomads facing ecological and cultural survival is five years in the making and her first feature-length documentary.
+Drokpa, a documentary about Tibetan nomads facing ecological and cultural survival is her first feature-length documentary.
 Filmed at the eastern Tibetan plateau among one extended nomadic family for over four years, Drokpa premiered at the Margaret Mead Film Festival at the American Museum of Natural History in NYC in October 2016 and it received the EDA Award for Best Female-Directed Feature film at the 2017 DOXA Documentary Film Festival.

 [ Director’s Statement ]